Perfectly Easy Glazed Orange Scones

 A glazed orange scone.
 And, well, the rest is history.

 If you have never had the pleasure in indulging in one of Panera’s orange scones, have no fear.
 Because dare I say these are even better?
+They are.

-• Light and flaky: This scone recipe boasts a soft, flaky interior with sweet and crumbly edges.
+• LIGHT AND FLAKY: This scone recipe boasts a soft, flaky interior with sweet and crumbly edges.
 AKA the perfect scone.

-• Delicious: The additions of orange zest and freshly squeezed orange juice in the glaze give these scones a delicious, bright flavor you will love!
+• DELICIOUS: The additions of orange zest and freshly squeezed orange juice in the glaze give these scones a delicious, bright flavor you will love!

-• Quick and easy: This recipe can be made in one bowl and bakes up in about 20 minutes, making it a great go to breakfast or snack.
+• QUICK AND EASY: This recipe can be made in one bowl and bakes up in about 20 minutes, making it a great go to breakfast or snack.
 The scone dough can also be stored in the fridge for up to 3 days for use at a later time.

-Key Ingredients You’ll Need
+Ingredients You’ll Need

 • Flour: I use unbleached organic all purpose flour.